andrefsferreira/mwd-2020/README.md

  - [Student Performance Analysis by Lee Min Hua & Mohamad Najmudin](https://rpubs.com/mhlee/student-performance-prediction)
  - [Student Performance Analysis by Arun Kumar](https://rstudio-pubs-static.s3.amazonaws.com/108835_65a73467d96f4c79a5f808f5b8833922.html)
  - [Student Performance Analysis by Dhivya Rajprasad](https://rpubs.com/dhivya89/PredictionModelPerformance)

+## Disclaimer:
+ - The code being shared was written to be human readable and understandable – not to be efficient